michael-kinuthia/Restful-Services/README.md

 Restful-Services
 ================

-Connect to a Restful Service and download a file
+Connect to a Mediafire API and download a file from a Mediafire account